sdsouto/standalone-models/README.md

 <p align="left">
   <img src="images/Pelfusion-Folded-Flat-Air-Plane.512.png" width="50">
 </p>
-Ok, these aren't one-off models I was playing around with, they're actually a part of my portfolio, but whatever...
+Ok, these aren't one-off models I was playing around with, they're actually a part of my portfolio, but whatever ;)

 - Jet-Setting to Customer Satisfaction
 - From Gate to Great: Predicting Passenger Satisfaction